 Bubble Curtain & Sea Bins

 In 2017, the League began funding scientific tests and innovative pilot projects in the Keys lagoons.
 League scientists worked with experts from Canada and the Tahoe Keys Property Owners Association to design, fund and install a custom underwater wall of bubbles or “bubble curtain” across the west channel between the Tahoe Keys lagoons and Lake Tahoe.
+In early 2021, a second bubble curtain will be installed across the east channel connecting the Tahoe Keys Marina to the Lake.

 This technology mimics the bubble nets humpback whales use to corral and catch prey.
 In this case, the bubble wall blocks fragments from leaving the Keys lagoons by dislodging them from passing boats and corralling them to the edges of the channel.
 There, the fragments are easily collected and removed by the seabins, which act as floating trash cans.